Artificial Intelligence, or Large Language Models (LLM), are already changing the way we work.

-AI is only as good as the data that it is trained on, and similarly, your endeavours with AI will only be as strong as the foundations that it is built upon.
+AI is only as good as the data that it is trained on, and similarly, your endeavours with AI will only be as strong as the foundations upon which it is built.
 In plain English, this means that you have to take steps to ensure that your organisation’s data is properly secured, that your AD accounts have suitable permissions, and that you have proper process in in place to manage user’s usage of AI – especially if this risks data loss.

 Here’s an example: